HelenaHalldinITHS/JavaEnterprise_Laboration1/README.md

-## LAB 1 - Java Enterprise Course
+# LAB 1 - Java Enterprise Course
-### ABOUT:
+## ABOUT:
-This is a school project (lab 1) made in the course Java Enterprise.
+This is a school project (lab 1 + 2) made in the course Java Enterprise.
-It is a simple JAX-RS application that has one entity (student).
-Students can be added, deleted, updated and read.
+It is a simple JAX-RS application that has three entities (student, Teacher, Subject).
 #####  STUDENT :
-A student has 5 attributes.
+A student has 6 attributes.
 1. id
 2. firstName
 3. lastName
 4. phoneNumber
 5. email
+6. subjects

+#### TEACHER:
+A teacher has 4 attributes.
+1. id
+2. firstName
+3. lastName
+4. subjects

+#### SUBJECT:
+A subject has 4 attributes.
+1. id
+2. name
+3. teacher
+4. students

-### SET-UP:
+## SET-UP:
 1. Clone or Fork this projekt
 2. Download Payara to your local machine
 3. Add run-configuration: